niravmsoni/terraform-getting-started/README.md

     -  Terraform is DECLARATIVE in nature
 ### 4. Idempotent and consistent
     - Consistency - Everytime we do something, the result should be same
     - Idempotent - If we provision a VM, and next time, if we ask for the same VM, Terraform tells us we already have it created.
 It is Aware of the resource history (Using a state file).
+If we have not changed any configuration against a resource and if we again apply it against the same environment, nothing will change in environment because a resource with required configuration already exists